-A cob house in true sense, this one built by Michael Buck (59-year old farmer and retired teacher) is unique because no power tools were used in its making.
+A cob house in a true sense, this one built by Michael Buck (a 59-year-old farmer and retired teacher) is unique because no power tools were used in its making.
 Michael created this one room mud house over a span of eight months with a budget of just US$250.
 Without having prior knowledge of making cob house, he read some literature to embark on this project.
-In the end it turned out to be quite an attractive prospect.
+In the end, it turned out to be quite an attractive prospect.

 # Laughing House

 Made completely from the locally available organic material, this cob house in Oregon woodland near Coquille OR, USA is a treat to watch.
 It is designed by Ianto and Linda of Cob Cottage Company, who call it the Laughing House.
 The interiors are very intricately designed keeping in mind the overall theme.
 This two-story cob house is definitely one to drool over, and an inspiration for people who want to live amidst nature in the most eco-friendly way possible.

 This stunningly crafted cob house by Lisa and Rich is created from clay collected from the stream running by its side and other materials including roundwood of pine and hawthorne from local woodlands.
 Set in a picturesque location in Somerset, England, this cob house has walls that look like a true work of craftsmanship.
 To give the dwelling a contemporary feel, the roof is tiled with cedar shingles and the windows are given a very fairytale-like appeal.

 Built in 2005 by Don and Shanti McDougall on a pasture of their organic farm on Mayne Island B.C., this minimalist cob house has a robust wooden roof which extends on all sides to give it ultra-protection from harsh weather conditions.
 Some of the interior elements are also crafted from cob like the sofa in the living room which makes it unique.
 Other than that wooden furniture and plenty of light entering through the wide windows give this dwelling a charming appeal.